uuzaix/predictions/README.md

 [![Build Status](https://travis-ci.org/uuzaix/predictions.svg?branch=master)](https://travis-ci.org/uuzaix/predictions)

-This app aims to increase users estimation quality.
+**Keep track of your predictions and calibrate yourself**

-Users can save predictions with certain confidence level and mark their correctness.
-Provided statistics helps to calibrate estimations accuracy.
+This app aims to increase quality of estimations made by users.
+Confidence level and correctness can be set for each prediction.
+Provided statistics helps users to calibrate their accuracy of estimatons.

 **See demo at**
 https://predictions-3205d.firebaseapp.com/